Politics, International Studies and Media (SURESCOAH01)

 With the role and legitimacy of experts within the political process subject to ever more scrutiny by politicians and the press, his study aims to explore how experts (in the form of epistemic communities) make a significant contribution to the ways in which we are governed, through their influence over the form and functions of multi-level governance arrangements.
 There will be a special focus on how language usage within epistemic communities themselves mediates their influence within the case study areas and how this impacts upon their ability to legitimise subsequent policies.

-Owen furthermore supports the IMPACKT project - the Initiative for Managing Policymaker-Academic Cooperation and Knowledge Transfer - and was heavily involved in the organisation of the workshop on Scientific Research in a Post-Brexit Britain (September 2017), details of which can be found here.
+Owen furthermore supports the IMPACKT project - the Initiative for Managing Policymaker-Academic Cooperation and Knowledge Transfer - and was heavily involved in the organisation of the workshop on Scientific Research in a Post-Brexit Britain (September 2017).

 Patience holds an MA in Drama and Theatre Education from University of Warwick, UK and a BA (Hons) in Theatre Arts from University of Jos, Nigeria.
 She is currently pursuing her PhD at Swansea University on Evaluating the effects of Training on Women’s Political Participation and Representation in Nigeria, supervised by Dr Krijn Peters and Prof Roland Axtmann.